fizista/micropython-umqtt.robust2/README.rst

 Modern computing systems are sufficiently complex and have multiple points of failure.
 Consider for example that nothing will work if there's no power (mains outage or battery ran out).
-As you may imagine, umqtt.robust won't help you with your flat battery.
+As you may imagine, umqtt.robust2 won't help you with your flat battery.
 Most computing systems are now networked, and communication is another weak link.
 This is especially true for wireless communications.
-If two of your systems can't connect reliably communicate via WiFi, umqtt.robust can't magically resolve that (but it may help with intermittent WiFi issues).
+If two of your systems can't connect reliably communicate via WiFi, umqtt.robust2 can't magically resolve that (but it may help with intermittent WiFi issues).

-What umqtt.robust tries to do is very simple - if while trying to perform some operation, it detects that connection to MQTT breaks, it tries to reconnect to it.
+What umqtt.robust2 tries to do is very simple - if while trying to perform some operation, it detects that connection to MQTT breaks, it tries to reconnect to it.
 That's good direction towards "robustness", but the problem that there is no single definition of what "robust"